-While Uganda might not be quite as celebrated as Kenya or Tanzania for its wildlife, there’s no denying that if you’re a nature lover or a wildlife enthusiast, there’s still plenty here to delight and surprise you.
+While Uganda might not be quite as celebrated as Kenya or Tanzania for its wildlife, there’s no denying that if you’re a nature lover or a safari enthusiast, there’s still plenty here to delight and surprise you.
 The country has an impressive ten National Parks offering an incredible array of birds and animals to enjoy, all set against a backdrop of some of the most spectacular landscapes anywhere in East Africa.

 One of the very best of these is Murchison Falls National Park.
 During my stay in Kampala it was mentioned to me on several occasions – in fact a couple of people told me it was their favourite of all the country’s parks, so when I managed to get some time off to explore the country, it was the first place I headed.